Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 The impact of the billing model on the cost of a mobile app

-Two billing models dominate the market – fixed price and time & material.
-Depending on the point of view (of whoever is looking and judging), they will have different advantages and disadvantages.
+Two billing models dominate the market — fixed price and time and material.
+Depending on the point of view (of whoever is looking and judging), they'll have different advantages and disadvantages.

-The fixed price model is safer for the software house customer.
-The cost is fixed and known in advance.
+The fixed-price model is safer for the web development company customer because the cost is fixed and known in advance.

 Fixed price works well in smaller projects, where it's much easier to define the scope of work and its schedule.

 It's also easier to predict the project's development and possible problems.
-Also, the direction of work in small projects is more clearly defined, and the application development itself is more predictable.
+The direction of work in small projects is more clearly defined, and application development is more predictable.

 However, everything has a price.
-The fixed price model is considered more expensive because the developer should include in the cost estimate the risk of changes and delays resulting from the Customer's decision-making process.
+The fixed price model is considered more expensive because the developer should include the risk of changes and delays resulting from the customer's decision-making process in the cost estimate.

-For large projects, the time & material method is more appropriate and recommended
+For large projects, the time and material method is more appropriate and recommended.

-The cost of the work is open, and the payment is charged at an hourly rate.
-The method provides a lot more flexibility.
-It's also considered less expensive, as developers don't have to worry about doing extra work without gratification.
+The cost of the work is open, and payment is charged at an hourly rate.
+This method provides a lot more flexibility and is also considered less expensive, as developers don't have to worry about doing extra work without gratification.

-The client, on the other hand, can still control the budget and, at the same time, make the necessary changes aimed at achieving a perfect mobile application.
+On the other hand, the client can still control the mobile app development budget and make the necessary changes to achieve a perfect mobile application.

 How much does it cost to create a mobile application?
 Summary